rome/tools/internal/compiler/lint/rules/jsx-a11y/svgHasTitle.test.md

     <svg>foo</svg>
     ^^^^^^^^^^^^^^

-  ℹ For accessibility purposes, SVGs should have a title.
+  ℹ For accessibility purposes, SVGs should have an alternative text, provided via title element.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━